How To Celebrate New Years Eve With Kids

-Photography by Photographed by Irina Ozhigova
+Photography by Irina Ozhigova

 With the kick-off to 2023 right around the corner, we’re thinking of thoughtful ways to say goodbye to the year that was and welcome the new year with a dose of hope.
 Between the enduring pandemic and soaring babysitting rates on December 31st, chances are, you are likely spending New Year’s Eve 2022 and New Year’s Day 2023 at home with our kiddos—and perhaps a small group of other loved ones.
 To make the occasion one you and your children will remember—instead of just another day spent in the house—we’ve got some festive ideas on how to celebrate New Years Eve with kids below.